-All students who wish to use the Franklin network and Franklin devices (including laptops) must complete an application and sign agreements, which indicate that the student will abide by both device and network use policies.
+All students who wish to use the Franklin network and Franklin devices (including laptops) must abide by both device and network use policies.
 There are three fundamental rules:

-- When a student is assigned to use a school device, the student is responsible for its care and security at all times. - School devices should only be used for educational purposes at school. - The student must return the school device to its designated storage/charging area after use, and must ensure that it is left in an orderly, plugged in and charging state agree to not only follow the rules of this policy, but also to report any misuse of the network.
-Use of the network and devices must be in support of education and research and consistent with the educational objectives of the Franklin.
+- When a student is assigned to use a school device, the student is responsible for its care and security at all times. - School devices should only be used for educational purposes at school. - The student must return the school device to its designated storage/charging area after use, and must ensure that it is left in an orderly, plugged in and charging state of the network and devices must be in support of education and research and consistent with the educational objectives of the school.
 All rules set forth in the subsequent sub-sections apply to during-school, before-school and after-school use.
 Students need to remember that the use of school devices, network and the Internet are a privilege, not a right.

 Failure to comply with the Franklin's policies for Network and Device Acceptable Use, as set forth in this handbook, may result in denial of access to school devices and network.
-Students
+Students agree to not only follow the rules of this policy, but also to report any misuse of the network.
+Use